Geronimo Gives Back

 - Marshall Wind Farm: reduced the property tax levy, which decreased property taxes for residents

-- Prairie Rose Wind Farm: created educational scholarships for residents and grants for local businesses
+- Prairie Rose Wind Farm: created educational scholarships for residents, offered grants for local businesses, and helped the local fire department purchase a new fire truck.

 Read more about how Geronimo’s renewable energy projects put money back into the local host community.